 A sign was posted outside their shop advertising “made to measure trousers.”
 When customers would ask how long the trousers would take, the reply would be to go to the beach and come back in a couple of hours.
 No one really believed it, but they would return after two hours and their custom-made pants were, indeed, finished.

 People would say, “Maria, you are as quick as lightning!” and so the name Maria Lampo (Italian for “lightning”) was born.

 In addition to the classic linen shirts and pants, she makes dresses, blouses, and men’s bathing trunks from traditional cotton bandanas.
 She told me the gift of one of these scarves is good luck, and she signed her name on a blue and white one for me.
 Her granddaughter works with her now, keeping the business in the family.

 In her nineties, she’s still there…with a wall of photos taken with the celebrities that have sported her clothes (Dustin Hoffman and Colin Farrell among them.)

 If there’s an antique store somewhere, I’ll find it.
 Sure enough, there it was, no name, just a dusty, hodgepodge of Amalfi coast relics.

 Benches are built into the iron railing that borders the sidewalk.
-They looked like modern art.
+They look like modern art.

 As you climb the mountain road, the view becomes even more spectacular.